laserlemon/rspec-wait/README.md

 RSpec::Wait will keep trying until your assertion passes or times out.

-### Example
+### Examples

 RSpec::Wait's `wait_for` assertions are nearly drop-in replacements for RSpec's `expect` assertions.
-The major difference is that the `wait_for` method only works with non-block matchers.
-However, `wait_for` will still accept a block because it may need to evaluate the content of that block multiple times while waiting.
+The major difference is that the `wait_for` method requires a block because it may need to evaluate the content of that block multiple times while it's waiting.

 ```ruby
 RSpec.describe Ticker do